genicam/harvesters/README.rst

 Need a GUI?
 ***********

 Would you like to have a GUI?
 Harvester has a sister project that is called **Harvester GUI**.
-Oops, there's no punch line on its name!
-Please take a look its source repository if you are interested in it:
+Please take a look at the repository if you are interested in it:

 https://github.com/genicam/harvesters_gui